Glossary

 Spear Phishing

-A high-speed network that provides access to consolidated, block-level data storage.
-Storage Area Networks (SANs) enable efficient data storage management and provide increased data availability, security, and backup capabilities for enterprise environments.
+A high-speed network that provides access to consolidated, block-level data storage, improving data availability and scalability.

 Storage Security

-The protection of data stored on physical or virtual storage devices.
-Storage security includes measures like encryption, access control, and data redundancy to prevent unauthorized access, loss, or corruption of stored data.
+The protection of data stored on physical or virtual storage devices through encryption, access control, and redundancy.

 System Integration

-The process of connecting various IT systems, applications, and hardware to work together within an organization.
-System integration ensures smooth data flow, enhances operational efficiency, and enables the implementation of cohesive security measures across platforms.
+The process of connecting various IT systems, applications, and hardware so they work together seamlessly within an organization.

 T